nandini2727/netflix-gpt/README.md

 2. Hit the "Search" button.
 3. Netflix GPT will use GPT’s language model to analyze your input and provide a list of movie recommendations that match your request.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-You can also open an issue to suggest features or report bugs.

 ## To-Do